-We're taking our whole going green manifesto pretty seriously.
+It's officially Earth Month, and we're taking our whole going-green manifesto pretty seriously this year.
 We've gathered 10 beauty recipes that harness the skin-saving characteristics of our favorite foods.
 But in addition to being great for your complexion and the environment, these at-home mixers are also green . . . really green.

 Green tea is packed with two beauty essentials: antioxidants and caffeine.
 Steep a cup of green tea and store in the fridge to make a daily spritz that will render pores invisible.

 Got under-eye bags after a long night out?
 The old cool cucumber eye mask trick really does work.
 This green vegetable contains antioxidants and flavinoids that decrease irritation naturally.
 Just slice one up, lay back, and let the cucumber work its magic.
 Extra slivers can be used to flavor water for a spa-like treat.

 The real question we should be asking is what beauty job can't olive oil handle (or it's cousin coconut oil , for that matter).
 Chef Giada De Laurentiis revealed she uses this condiment as a quick moisturizing cuticle fix when she's cooking.

 Whip up a tropical exfoliating mask with kiwi to get a brighter complexion in minutes.
 Puree the fruit into a pulp, then mix with yogurt and coconut oil to create an exfoliating treatment.
 The kiwi contains alpha hydroxy acids, vitamin A, and vitamin C, which slough away dull skin.